datasette/datasette-enrichments-quickjs/README.md

 This enrichment allows you to select rows from a table and specify a custom JavaScript function to use to generate a value for each of those rows, storing that value in a specified column and creating that column if it does not exist.

-Code runs in a [QuickJS sandbox](https://github.com/PetterS/quickjs) with a 0.1s time limit for the execution of each function.
+Code runs in a [QuickJS sandbox](https://github.com/PetterS/quickjs) with a 0.1s time limit for the execution of each function and a 4MB memory limit.

 Enrichment JavaScript functions look like this: